ClickHouse/ClickHouse/docs/en/data_types/fixedstring.md

 This behavior differs from MySQL behavior for the `CHAR` type (where strings are padded with spaces, and the spaces are removed for output).

-Note that the length of the `FixedString` value is constant even if it is filled with null bytes.
-The `empty` and `notEmpty` functions do not work correctly with the `FixedString` data type.
+Note that the length of the `FixedString` value is constant even if it is filled with null bytes only.
+The [empty](../query_language/functions/string_functions.md#string_functions-empty) functions returns `1` if the `FixedString` value contains the null bytes only.

 [Original article](https://clickhouse.yandex/docs/en/data_types/fixedstring/) <!--hide-->